canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

 Consume Offers in Kubeflow
 --------------------------

-Within the ```kubeflow``` model, you can consume the COS offers for Prometheus, Grafana and Loki as follows:
+Within the ```kubeflow``` model, you can consume COS offers for Prometheus, Grafana and Loki as follows:

 .. code-block:: bash